Be Blog

 • Weight gain

-• Excess amount of insulin.
+• Excess of insulin.
 Insulin is the hormone that is produced in the pancreas.
-Insulin allows cells to use sugar, which is the primary energy supply in our body.
-In the case our cells become resistant to the insulin action, then our blood sugar levels can rise and the body may produce more insulin.
-An Excess amount of insulin increases the androgen production and the last causes difficulty with ovulation.
+It allows cells to use sugar, which is the primary energy supply in our body.
+When our cells become resistant to insulin, blood sugar levels can rise, encouraging the body to produce more insulin.
+An excess of insulin can trigger an increase in androgen production which can lead to ovulation difficulties.

-Treatment Methods for PCOS
+Treatment for PCOS

 Hormonal Therapy